The Bottleneck Moves Faster Than Your Model

 Product management could be documented lightly, held mostly in one person's head.
 The trace diluted invariably with an N-month buffer between a decision and its consequences.
 You could be wrong about a priority in February and have enough time to present history in a different light by May.

 That buffer is gone.
 And what the buffer was hiding is uncomfortable to look at directly: the deciding layer for most companies was never really tested.
-It was never under such pressure.
+It was never under this kind of pressure.

 When shipping was slow, the synthesis delay was invisible against a three-month dev cycle.